thomasneirynck/elastic-stack-testing/playbooks/monitoring/README.md

 1. Stop the product
 1. Stop Metricbeat
 1. Download sample documents from the product's Monitoring index
-1. Compare the legacy-collected documents with Metricbeat-collected documents and verify parity of structure
+1. Compare the legacy-collected (or internally-collected in the case of Beats) documents with Metricbeat-collected documents and verify parity of structure

 ### Diagnosing test failures